bpohoriletz/bpohoriletz.github.io/_posts/2017-10-16-oop-and-rails-system-tests.md

 Let's take a closer look at `initilaize` method and instance variables
 there:
 * `@current_session` - defaults to `Capybara.current_session`,
-collaboratior object that allows us use driver inside `has_node` method
+collaborator object that allows us use driver inside `has_node` method
-* `@url` - requidred parameter, URL of the page under test
+* `@url` - required parameter, URL of the page under test
 * `@css_wrapper` - defaults to an empty string, helpful when all elements under test are within an element with particular CSS class

-Now let's introduse a new class that describes a show user page
+Now let's introduce a new class that describes a show user page
 {% highlight ruby %}
 # test/support/pages/users/show.rb
 require_relative '../base'